BorgwardtLab/Set_Functions_for_Time_Series/README.md

 ## Installation

-The project requires at least python version `3.7` and is set up to use `poetry` packaging utility.
+The project requires python version `3.7` (newer versions of python are unfortunately incompatible with tensorflow 1.15.x) and is set up to use `poetry` packaging utility.
 The easiest way to get started is to create a virtual python environment and to install the package inside this environment.

 ```bash
 # Clone the repository using the `--recursive` option